-When Imam Ali took charge of the Muslims' affairs he encountered great difficulties in trying to persuade people to go back to the honourable Prophetic Tradition and the Holy Qur'an, and tried his best to rid Islam from all the new innovations, but some people shouted loudly, "Behold!
+When Imam 'Ali took charge of the Muslims' affairs he encountered great difficulties in trying to persuade people to go back to the honorable Prophetic Tradition and the Holy Qur'an, and tried his best to rid Islam from all the new innovations, but some people shouted loudly, "Behold!
 Umar's Tradition!"

-I am convinced that those who fought and contradicted Imam Ali(a.s.) did so because he forced them to go back to the correct texts.
-Thus he eradicated all the new innovations and interpretations that had been attached to the religion for the previous quarter of a century to which people had become accustomed, especially those who had their own whims and greeds and who used the wealth of Allah and the people for their own ends, and deprived the ordinary folks of the basic rights of Islam.
+I am convinced that those who fought and contradicted Imam 'Ali (as) did so because he forced them to go back to the correct texts.
+Thus he eradicated all the new innovations and interpretations that had been attached to the religion for the previous quarter of a century to which people had become accustomed, especially those who had their own whims and greed and who used the wealth of Allah and the people for their own ends, and deprived the ordinary folks of the basic rights of Islam.

-We always find that self-opinionated individuals tend to favour Ijtihad because it allows them to reach their end by any means to hand, and the texts appear as barriers in their way and prevent them from achieving their goals.
+We always find that self-opinionated individuals tend to favor ljtihad because it allows them to reach their end by any means to hand, and the texts appear as barriers in their way and prevent them from achieving their goals.

-It is worth noting here that Ijtihad may have its followers among the ordinary people, at any time and at any place, simply because it is easy to implement and has no firm commitments.
+It is worth noting here that litihad may have its followers among the ordinary people, at any time and at any place simply because it is easy to implement and has no firm commitments.

 Because the text demands commitments and lacks freedom, politicians tend to call it theocracy, which means the rule of Allah; but Ijtihad, with its freedom and its lack of commitment, is called democracy, meaning the rule of people.
-The men who met in al-Saqeefah after the death of the Prophet (s.a.w.) decided to abolish the theocratic government which was established by the Messenger of Allah on the basis of the Qur'anic texts, and changed it to a democratic government chosen by the people.
-However, these Companions were not aware of the word "democracy", for it is not an Arabic word, but they knew the "Shura" system(116).

-Those who do not at present accept the text regarding the succession to the caliphate are the proud supporters of "democracy", claiming that Islam was the first to adopt such a system, and they are the supporters of Ijtihad and reforms, and today they are considered to be the nearest possible thing to the western system, and that is why the western governments glorify them and call them the progressive and tolerant Muslims.
+The men who met in al-Saqeefah after the death of the Prophet (saw) decided to abolish the theocratic government which was established by the Messenger of Allah on the basis of the Qur'anic texts, and changed it to a democracic government chosen by the people.
+However, these Companions were not aware of the word "democracy", for it is not an Arabic word, but they knew the "Shura" system.3 supporters of "democracy", claiming that Islam was the first to adopt such a system, and they are the supporters of Ijtihad and reforms, and today they are considered to be the nearest possible thing to the western system, and that is why the western governments glorify them and call them the progressive and tolerant Muslims.